 Note the position of the ball’s shadow between the green lines, and extend that relationship to the column on the right marked LONGITUDO.
-The length of daylight is given in hours and minutes for each green line, and you have to interpolate between the given figures to find the current length of day.
+The length of daylight is given in hours and minutes for each green line, and you may interpolate between the given figures to find the current length of day.

-Elevation of the Sun above the Horizon
+Altitude of the Sun above the Horizon

-Compass Bearing of the Sun
+Azimuth (Compass Bearing) of the Sun

 Note the position of the ball’s shadow amongst the straight vertical black lines.
 Each vertical line is marked with a compass bearing, as shown on the diagram.